tommybazar/TBRaymarcherPlugin/Readme.md

  * We use a very simple (but fast) raymarching and illumination algorithm with no specular, refraction or scattering
  * Algorithm is already a bit dated and implementation leaves a lot to be desired as for efficiency.
 It is however, good enough for real-time applications with several lights and large (256^3 or more) volumes.
  * Currently do not support persistent 32bit grayscale textures, but plan on investigating that possibility soon(ish).
- * My NDA with my current employer doesn't allow me to publish the DICOM loading part (as I wrote that code under contract), which would truly make this a one-stop-shop for medical visualization in Unreal.
- All I can say is, it's not that complicated to implement a DICOM parser using ITK or Imebra SDKs (took me about 2 days, if I remember correctly) and If you drop me a message on the forums, I can give you some hints.
- Once you parse the DICOM tags out of the file and read the raw binary data, the rest is exactly the same as working with .MHD files.

-If you're a student, ask your supervisor and do this as a part of your semestral project or thesis and then we can integrate it together :)
-Or if someone already has a working, UE-friendly license-free DICOM reader, let me know on the forums and I'll happily integrate it and give full credit :).'

- * I'm also considering just hacking together a UE wrapper around the `pydicom` python package and calling it a day.
-That actually seems like the most prudent solution (might actually be cleaner than what I wrote for my company).

 # Example
  * The project works out-of-the-box with everything being included in the TBRaymarcherPlugin.
 There is an example map for Mouse and Keyboard and